 GATE is a national-level engineering exam held every year for admission to postgraduate and doctorate programs at IITs, NITs, and IIITs.
 Seven IITs (Bombay, Delhi, Kanpur, Guwahati, Kharagpur, Madras, and Roorkee) and the Indian Institute of Science (IISc) in Bangalore jointly organize the Graduate Aptitude Test in Engineering.

-The GATE score is accepted by several government and commercial universities across the country for admission to M. Tech programs.
+Several government and commercial universities across the country accept the GATE score for admission to M. Tech programs.
 Engineers are also recruited through GATE by Public Sector Units (PSUs).

 M.E. and M.Tech for working professionals